ConcordUSA/engineering-core-values/README.md

 ### Vertical Slicing

-This is the idea that at the end every feature/story business value has been delivered.
-The opposite of this would be "horizontal slicing" i.e. creating two different user stories for the frontend and backend work required to deliver some business value.
+Business value has been delivered at the end every feature/story.
+This is as opposed to "horizontal slicing" i.e. creating two different user stories for the frontend and backend work required to deliver some business value.

 ### Simple Design

 The simplest design is often (almost always) the best solution to a given problem.
 The simplest solution is the easiest to maintain and the easiest to change (assuming you have appropriate testing of course).
 The assertion here is that trying to "build for the future" or "build in extensibility" ends up being more costly as we cannot predict what future requirements will be.
+Solve for the now, iterate on future later.

 ### Collective Code Ownership